-HEDIS is a set of standardized performance measures developed by the National Committee for Quality Assurance (NCQA) which allows comparison across health plans.
-Through HEDIS, Absolute Total Care is accountable for the timeliness and quality of healthcare services (acute, preventive, mental health, etc.) delivered to its diverse membership.
+The Healthcare Effectiveness Data and Information Set (HEDIS) is a set of standardized performance measures developed by the National Committee for Quality Assurance (NCQA) which allows comparison across health plans.
+Through HEDIS, Absolute Total Care is accountable for the timeliness and quality of healthcare services (including acute, preventive, and mental health) delivered to its diverse membership.

 Use of HEDIS Scores

 As both state and federal governments move toward a healthcare industry that is driven by quality, HEDIS rates are becoming more and more important, not only to the health plan, but to the individual provider as well.
 State purchasers of healthcare use the aggregated HEDIS rates to evaluate the effectiveness of a health insurance company’s preventive health outreach efforts.
 Physician-specific scores are being used as evidence of preventive care from primary care office practices.
 These rates then serve as a basis for physician profiling and physician incentive programs such as ‘pay for performance’ and ‘quality bonus funds.’
 These programs pay providers an increased premium based on scoring of such quality indicators used in HEDIS.